Nuclear proliferation: India

 India has also been discussed in the context of "nuclear apartheid".
 India has consistently attempted to pass measures that would call for full international disarmament, however, they have not succeeded due to protests from those states that already have nuclear weapons.
 In light of this, India viewed nuclear weapons as a necessary right for all nations as long as certain states were still in possession of nuclear weapons.
 India stated that nuclear issues were directly related to national security.

 Years before India's first underground nuclear test in 1998, the Comprehensive Nuclear-Test-Ban Treaty was passed.
 Some have argued that coercive language was used in an attempt to persuade India to sign the treaty, which was pushed for heavily by neighboring China.
 India viewed the treaty as a means for countries that already had nuclear weapons, primarily the five nations of the United Nations Security Council, to keep their weapons while ensuring that no other nations could develop them.

 Security guarantees

 In their article, "The Correlates of Nuclear Proliferation," Sonali Singh and Christopher R. Way argue that states protected by a security guarantee from a great power, particularly if backed by the "nuclear umbrella" of extended deterrence, have less of an incentive to acquire their own nuclear weapons.
 States that lack such guarantees are more likely to feel their security threatened and so have greater incentives to bolster or assemble nuclear arsenals.
 As a result, it is then argued that bipolarity may prevent proliferation whereas multipolarity may actually influence proliferation.

+Artificial intelligence

+Concerns have been raised that widespread use of large language models (LLMs) since 2023 could assist in the technical understanding of nuclear weapons for terrorism or espionage purposes.
+The company Anthropic, which maintains the public LLM Claude, has since 2024 collaborated with the National Nuclear Security Administration of the US Department of Energy, to develop nuclear technology-related filters, intended to be shared with the Frontier Model Forum, which includes AI giants Amazon, Google, OpenAI, Meta, and Microsoft.
+The filters can distinguish specifically nuclear weapons-related inquiries, from an opposing example of a scientist's inquiry on civilian nuclear power.
+The NNSA carried out a year of red-teaming tests, leading to a filter with a 94.8% true positive rate for "harmful conversations", a 5.2% false negative rate, allowing "harmful conversations" as benign, and a 0% false positive rate.
+LLMs, being purely trained on large data sets of human-written text, may suffer from limitations on the accuracy of physics-related generated answers, while in March 2025 it was reported that Nvidia was developing a "world model", distinct from LLMs and trained on physical data.